MI-SIM/MI-SIM.github.io/_posts/01-01-17-thermodynamics.md

 Hydrogen: $\gamma_4 = \mathrm{\frac{32}{208}= 0.154}$

-We denote $p$ for acetate and hydrogen as 3 and 4, respectively, as these are additional products not include in the original motif.
+We denote $p$ for acetate and hydrogen as 3 and 4, respectively, as these are additional products not included in the original motif.

 ## <a name="Hoh"></a>Hoh's Model

-**Coming Soon**
+We have implemented

 ### <a name="Reference"></a>References